gustavolramos/blocks_game/README.md

 This project is Gustavo Ramos' submission for Sisterly's Flutter Developer role.

-It utilizes Mobx (with code generation) for state management.
+- It utilizes Mobx (with code generation) for state management.
+- A custom logo called "Sisterly Games" created on Figma is being used for android and the web

 # Commands